x

 Just as we drop sounds in the various accents of the English language ( I pronounce mountains: mou'ns, comfortable: comf'trble and don't clearly articulate my 'T's), so it was with the speakers of Osfer.

 The 'R' sound in Osfer is the most difficult to pronounce in sentences and needs to be 'adjusted' accordingly.
-For example:

 li-ra nay fer ther day-ra (the gods cannot manipulate us) will 'bunch up' at the fer ther part, and would most likely be pronounced as: li-ra nay fe'the' day-ra.